maximdeclercq/vtk-hackathon-2021/readme.md

 Extract the properties of each rate and yield a dictionary from your parse function.
 For the time being, also use the `-o rates.json` flag to store the results in a json file.
 You can inspect the results easily this way, and in the next step you'll push them to a queue as you do when scaling up to handle larger amounts of data.

 Note that you likely won't be able to access all rates with your first attempt.
-This is intentional :) Focus on the rates in Amsterdam first to get your crawler going.
+This is intentional :) **Focus on the rates in Amsterdam first to get your crawler going.** Once Amsterdam works, see the part 2.a.3 for adding data for others.

+### 2.a.3 Add other data than Amsterdam.

+For different locations, the website will behave a bit different.
+Amsterdam is the easiest one.
+When you get that going, you can start looking into adding data from other locations.

-### Add Paris
+#### Add data for Paris

 At this point, try looking at the hotels and rates in Paris.
-The rates (and hotels) for Paris are likely not going to work; you'll get a 403 response.
+The rates (and hotels) for Paris are likely not going to work; you'll get a 403 response when scraping.
 This might or might not be the case as well when you visit the page in your browser(s) (which is also the hint about what is causing this).
 Find out why that is, and implement a change to counter this blocking.
 Compare what your browser is sending vs what Scrapy is sending as a request.

 Issue: It's user-agent blocking

-### Add London
+#### Add data for London

 Add the hotels and rates from London.
 Something is wrong on these rates, they'll likely not be parsed by your current implementation.
 Find out why your scraper is not working and fix it.
 You might have to look for alternatives here :)